Managing GlusterFS Volumes

 NUFA should be enabled before creating any data in the volume.

-Use the following command to enable NUFA:
+Use the following steps to enable NUFA:

-# gluster volume set <VOLNAME> cluster.nufa enable
+# gluster volume set <VOLNAME> group <GROUPNAME>

 Important